rmetzler/bliki/wiki/gossamer/index.md

 from display.
 (Additionally, transitively-blocked users will automatically be added to the block database.
 Blocking is contagious.) (**TODO**: should Gossamer _drop_ blocked messages?
-How does that interact with the inevitable "shared blocklist" systems that arise in any social network?)
+How does that interact with the inevitable “shared blocklist” systems that arise in any social network?)

 As with the follow list, the block database is encrypted using the node's identities.